[Opinion: The Ridiculous Tablet vs. PC Debate that wasn't]

 - OS = Operating System.
 The OS is responsible for bridging the gap and communicating between the hardware capabilities, and what the software is telling it to do. (e.g. Windows, MacOS, Linux ((Ubuntu, Red Hat)), Android, etc).
 This is somewhat chicken and egg with the form that the device looks like; but I list the OS first because without it the hardware is pretty much a brick or boat anchor at that point.

 - Next we have what I call the FF = Form Factor.
 PC's ~40-50 years ago used to look drastically different.
-They used to look more like Server farms than today's Tablets, Ultrabooks, iMacs etc. The point is simply this.
-A PC can come in almost any conceiveable shape and size you can imagine.
+They used to look more like server farms than today's tablets, Ultrabook™, iMac*, etc. The point is simply this.
+A PC can come in almost any conceivable shape and size you can imagine.
 Obviously the shapes and sizes we see today make the most sense given our lifestyles, the way we work and play etc. Here are a few things we can bank on in the future.

 - Convergence.
 Not everything will converge; but let's face it, when you look at what's happened with point and shoot digital cameras, GPS devices, digital music players, the 'dumb' phones, and so forth; there's a strong case for digital devices converging more, and not less.
 Most of these devices are both getting 1) Smarter, and 2) Connected.

 - Commoditization.
 Remember the prices of PCs from say 30, 20, or even 10 years ago?
 Well... for the most part they're getting cheaper.

 - Apps = Software Applications.
 There's a limitless volume of Apps out there as well.
 This can be anything ranging from: Surfing the Internet via Firefox, Google, IE, to emailing/texting/Skyping friends, to playing games, to working, watching a movie/tv, listening to music, and so forth.